 - Can I edit content or do I need to work through you?
 We get so focused on launching a site that we forget it needs routine maintenance.
 How does your designer handle content changes?
 Can you do them yourself or do you have to submit changes every time you see a typo?

 - How will I keep my site up-to-date?
 Website platforms constantly update.
 In the last month, we have updated the code-base for our site several times.
 You can’t skip these kinds of updates because many of them are related to security.
 Who will make sure your site stays up-to-date and how much will that cost?

 - Will the site be mobile-friendly?
 Sites need to be usable on a cellphone.
-Knowing your designer will obsess about how your site looks on various devices will give you confidence.
+Knowing your web design company will obsess about how your site looks on various devices will give you confidence.
 There is nothing worse than finding out your beautiful site doesn’t work on a mobile device, especially if you paid handsomely for it.

 - Who is responsible for content and images?
 Defining everyone’s roles on the project is a must.
 Who is writing content and will it be optimized for the web?
 Who will be providing images?
 Bad images can make a good site look sloppy.
 Knowing what you are responsible for and what your web designer is responsible for will help those “difficult” conversations later if problems start to arise.

 - How will they make sure the site is secure?
 Security should be one of your biggest concerns.
 It is critical to find out how they plan to secure the site and confirm that it is backed up in case it ever needs to be restored.
 Ask how often it is backed up and how long it takes to restore.